piccolomo/backup/README.md

 At the end it check whatever there are any duplicates files in `destination` and removes them, to free space, if requested.

+It also asks you whatever you want to remove all empty folders in destination.